isomerpages/sp-educonference/pages/Venue.md

 ![](/images/sp-campus-map.jpg)

 ISATE2024 will be held at Singapore Polytechnic, Singapore.
-The address is 500 Dover Road, Singapore 139651.
+The address is: 500 Dover Road, Singapore 139651.

 **Transportation**
 The nearest Mass Rapid Transit (MRT) train station is EW22 Dover Station which is on the Green Line.